-Alice was with us as a York St John University graduate intern from March – July 2019.
+Alice was with us as a York St John University graduate intern for 6 months in 2019.
 What did she think about her time at YBB?
 Read on…

 1. Have you enjoyed your time with YBB?